hiroTochigi/Data-Uploader/README.md

 ## Purpose of this app
 We use an ERP to manage our daily jobs, but the ERP is very poor to present job flows.

-Monday can visualize job flows clearely and let users share information easiliy.
+[Monday.com](https://monday.com/) can visualize job flows clearely and let users share information easiliy.

-In addition, Monday has awesome intergration and automation functions to make daily routine jobs easier and more efficiently.
+In addition, Monday has awesome intergration and automation functions to make daily routine jobs easier and more efficient.

 Monday.com allows users to upload Excel file to initiate Board.